rosafilgueira/DARE_SEISMO/specfem3d/specfem3d_test_input_cwl/README.md

 cp  specfem3d_test_input_cwl/* .
 ```

+!!!
 Note: The env_preparation.cwl script asumes that specfem3d installation is in the $HOME (/home/mpiuser/).
-You migh need to change this script in case that is not the case.
+You might need to change this script in case that is not the case.

-SPECFEM3D_HOME: "/home/mpiuser/specfem3d"
+**SPECFEM3D_HOME: "/home/mpiuser/specfem3d"**

 And now run the CWL workflow from your $HOME (/home/mpiuser/)